pianoza/sub-cortical_segmentation/README.md

 ## Coming soon:
 - Supplementary data for the related publications
-- Updated documentation for the latest features (transfer learning, GUI, etc.)

 # Install:
 Keras and Theano implementations of the CNN architecture are available.
 Installing requirements as shown below should be enough to be able to run the method using either CNN implementations.